 Keep paths, steps, driveways and patios clear from leaves.
-This is important so that the surfaces don’t become slippery, if they do you may need to treat them with a chemical to kill off the algae or moss.
-Prevention is better than cure so five minutes with a broom each week can save you money, harmful chemicals and give you some outdoor exercise which is good for body and mind.
+This is important so that the surfaces don’t become slippery; if they do you may need to treat them with a chemical to kill off the algae or moss.
+Prevention is better than cure so five minutes with a broom each week can save you money, harmful chemicals, and give you some a few minutes healthy outdoor exercise which is good for both body and mind.

-If there is snow, brush it off fragile plants as the extra weight can snap branches easily.
+If there is snow forecast, keep an eye on how it settles and brush it off fragile plants as the extra weight can snap branches easily.

-Empty and clean water-butts so that water isn’t full of algae for next season.
+If you didn’t have a clean out in the autumn then you could empty and clean water-butts so that water isn’t full of algae for next season.
 Check the forecast before you start as you don’t want a load of water freezing on your paths and patio.
+Drain out the water, flush through any leaves and give your butt a really good scrub to clean out green algae.
+This time of year they will soon re-fill and you’ll have a healthier supply of water for you pots.

 Fleece or netting should be used to protect vulnerable plants from severe frost.